siddhantrao23/siddhantrao23.github.io/_posts/2023-11-21-slotted-pages.md

 - The offsets handle the logical ordering of the cells, from the figure you can see that the order of the cells is Laura -> Adi -> Tim.
 - Deleting a record means just marking the offset as invalid, updating means marking the old cell as invalid and adding a new cell.
 The reclaiming of this space and subsequent defragmentation is done at a later time.
 - Defragmentation is a lot easier to handle, the tuples can be moved without the reference (offset) having to be changed.
-- The tuples are no longer restricted by size and can have variable-sized fields
+- The tuples are no longer restricted by size and can have variable-sized fields.
+- Each tuple can be referenced by a simple `tuple_index = <page id, offset id>`